Garry Smith (rugby league): Representative career

 Having already played for the West Coast, Smith became a Wellington representative when he moved to Marist.

 In 1965, Smith was selected for the North Island rugby league team and the following year he was first selected for the New Zealand national rugby league team, playing in two losses to Australia.
 In 1967, he toured Australia, playing in only one test but ten of the seventeen tour games.
 He played in the 1968 World Cup in Australia and New Zealand and in the 1970 World Cup in Great Britain.
-In his final season for New Zealand, Smith was a key part of the Grand Slam Kiwis, playing in all seven tests as New Zealand defeated Australia 24-3 and won three-test series against Great Britain 2-1 and France 2 wins and a draw.
-He finished his career having played in a total of sixteen tests for New Zealand and thirty nine games.
+In his final season for New Zealand, Smith was a key part of the Grand Slam Kiwis, playing in all seven tests as New Zealand defeated Australia 24–3 and won three-test series against Great Britain 2–1 and France 2 wins and a draw.
+He finished his career having played in a total of 39 games including 16 tests.

+Death

+Smith died in Nelson on 13 December 2025, at the age of 84.